 The famous tax benefits of having a child may not make up for the sleepless nights, but they certainly help with expenses.
-In fact, there are tax credits that you are eligible to claim starting in the year you have the child.
+In fact, there are tax credits you are eligible to claim beginning in the year that you have the child.
 Tax credits directly reduce the amount of money on your tax bill, dollar for dollar.
 Generally, you can claim your child as a dependent which allows you to claim the Child Tax Credit, which may reduce your taxes by as much as $2,000 per child.
 You will be able to claim this credit as long as the child is less than 17 years old and your dependent.
 Depending on your situation, other potential credits that you may be eligible for include the Child and Dependent Care Credit and the Earned Income Tax Credit.
-If you are planning to utilize the services of a day care provider, you should ask you employer if they have a flexible spending account plan that you can utilize to help you pay for some of your day care expenses.
+If you are planning to utilize the services of a daycare provider, you should ask your employer if they have a flexible spending account plan that you can utilize to help you pay for some of your daycare expenses.

 Buying a house